putYourWifeOuttaWork/1.125_LIVE_STUPIDEDITS/READY_TO_APPLY.md

 - ✅ Enum values (success/failed/partial)
 - ✅ Column names for all tables
 - ✅ JOINs for program_id/site_id
+- ✅ device_commands: removed 'completed' status
-- ✅ device_commands status values
+- ✅ device_commands backfill: use issued_at (no created_at)
-- ✅ Build verified
+- ✅ Build verified (15.70s)

 ---